-The E31 Core Complex supports machine mode interrupts.
+The E76 Core Complex supports machine mode interrupts.

 The Core Complex also has support for the following types of RISC-V interrupts: local and global.
 Local interrupts are signaled directly to an individual hart with a dedicated interrupt exception code and fixed priority.
 This allows for reduced interrupt latency as no arbitration is required to determine which hart will service a given request and no additional memory accesses are required to determine the cause of the interrupt.
 Software and timer interrupts are local interrupts generated by the Core-Local Interruptor (CLINT).
+The E76 Core Complex contains no other local interrupt sources.